-With the rise of technology, more and more people every day are turning to teletherapy.
+With the rise of technology, more and more people who need speech therapy are turning to teletherapy, or online therapy.

-The ability to connect with a certified Speech-Language Pathologist (SLP) from the comfort of your own home, on your own schedule, provides a degree of convenience and flexibility that can't be found in a traditional practice-based setting.
-It also allows parents to be more involved in their child’s progress, which can be difficult if therapy is obtained in a school or office environment.
+The ability to connect with a certified speech-language pathologist from the comfort of your own home, on your own schedule, provides convenience and flexibility that can't be found in a traditional practice-based setting.
+It also allows parents to be more involved in their child’s progress, which can be difficult if speech therapy happens in a school or office environment.

 One common question surrounding online speech therapy is whether it’s as effective as traditional methods.
-Does Teletherapy provide the same level of care and attention?
-Does evidence demonstrate that online therapy is just as successful as in-person?
+Does teletherapy provide the same level of care and attention?
+Does online speech therapy work as well as in-person therapy?

 Let’s take a look at the research.

-There has been extensive research conducted on the effectiveness and outcomes of teletherapy for speech-language disorders by both private and public organizations.
-The results are clear - done properly, teletherapy is a very effective delivery method.
+Extensive research has been conducted on the effectiveness and outcomes of teletherapy for speech-language disorders.
+The results are clear: Done properly, online speech therapy is effective.

-Look no farther than the American Speech-Language-Hearing Association (ASHA), which is the professional, scientific, and credentialing association with over 200,000 members and affiliates, including speech-language pathologists.
+Look no further than the American Speech-Language-Hearing Association (ASHA), which is a professional credentialing association with over 200,000 members and affiliates, including speech-language pathologists.
 Based on a strong body of evidence, ASHA has recognized teletherapy as a valid means of service delivery for speech therapy disorders.

 The researchers closely monitored the students.
-Outcome measures included how much the students progressed and their overall satisfaction from both delivery models.
+Outcome measures included how much the students progressed and their overall satisfaction with both delivery models.

 Overall, the results were conclusive: